If you do love Brady, you have plenty of solid reasons for doing so. Here are the top five.

 4. Age defiance

 Last season, Brady became the oldest player to appear on the cover of the iconic Madden NFL video game franchise and then followed that “honor” by becoming the oldest player to lead the league in passing.
 At 41, Brady seems to be playing some of his best football right now and the only person who was even remotely this good at this age-range was Brett Favre.
 But unlike Favre, Brady’s late 30s and early 40s have virtually been drama-free.

 3. Commitment to team

 Brady has consistently been one of the higher paid players in the NFL, but has always structured his salary in a manner to free up more cap room.
 This has allowed head coach Bill Belichick to bring in more talent during his two-decade run in New England and is one of the reasons that Brady has never had a losing season as a starter.
 While other players have also shown selflessness in this area, no franchise has maintained as consistent a level of success as the Patriots in his years with the team.
 He brought that same level of commitment to Tampa Bay.

 At this point, it is almost impossible to look at Brady’s success and not consider him the greatest quarterback of all time.
-His record eight Super Bowl appearances are more than any other team has and have produced six rings — the most by any player with one team — and he has never had a losing season as a starter.
-He also has led his team to more divisional titles (15) than any quarterback in his history and has played in the AFC Championship Game in eight straight seasons and 13 of his 17 as the starter.
+His record nine Super Bowl appearances are more than any other team has and have produced six rings — the most by any player — and he has never had a losing season as a starter.
+He also has led his team to more divisional titles (16) than any quarterback in his history and has played in the AFC Championship Game in eight straight seasons and 13 of his 17 as the starter.
 And while he has had great teams around him, his passing has been exceptional.
 Brady is the only quarterback to have a passer rating above 110 in three different seasons and his 28:2 touchdown-to-interception ratio in 2016 may never be topped.